10 Best Beans For Pregnancy

 White Beans

-There are many ways you can include white beans into your diet.
+There are many ways you can include white beans in your diet.
 These beans can be thrown into any soup, on top of any salad, or even pan-cooked with your favorite meat.
 You can even mix these beans in your next omelet for a healthy breakfast option during pregnancy

 Pinto Beans